Koczała

 Koczała (Flötenstein) is a village in Człuchów County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Koczała.
-It lies approximately 35 km north-west of Człuchów and 115 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Koczała was a royal village of the Polish Crown, administratively located in the Człuchów County in the Pomeranian Voivodeship.
 During World War II the German Nazi administration operated a labor camp for prisoners of war from the Stalag II-B prisoner-of-war camp in the village.